-- Individuals within the community being aware of regional NRM issues, and understanding the link between these issues and the long-term viability of the community - Natural resource managers and users being able and willing to access the necessary information, data and science - biophysical, social and economic - to make sound NRM decisions - Natural resource managers and users being equipped with or having access to, the necessary technical, people management, project management and planning skills to Social, participate
+Individuals within the community being aware of regional NRM issues, and understanding the link between these issues and the long-term viability of the community

-- in the development and implementation of sustainable NRM at the property, local and regional scales - Community being engaged and motivated, and exercising ownership over NRM decision making processes and effectively implementing actions arising from these processes (DAFF 2006).
+- Natural resource managers and users being able and willing to access the necessary information, data and science - biophysical, social and economic - to make sound NRM decisions - Natural resource managers and users being equipped with or having access to, the necessary technical, people management, project management and planning skills to Social, participate in the development and implementation of sustainable NRM at the property, local and regional scales - Community being engaged and motivated, and exercising ownership over NRM decision making processes and effectively implementing actions arising from these processes (DAFF 2006).

-This catchment asset area is very sparsely populated with no distinct centres of human occupation, rather just scattered homes that support farming enterprises and similar activities.
+This catchment asset area is relatively sparsely populated and yet has four distinct areas of human occupation occurring mostly at the edges of the area - Yelta and Merbein West in the east, Lake Cullulleraine in the north, Lindsay Point in the west and Meringur in the south.
+Despite the number of small communities, fewer than 400 people resided within the Catchment Asset area in 2011 (ABS, 2013).
 However, this area is heavily used as a recreation resource and tourism destination by populations both within and external to the Mallee.
 Therefore, while the resident community is of critical importance to the ongoing management of the catchment asset, it is this wider population of occasional users whose capacity for effective and sustainable natural resource management is potentially quite influential in the long term by virtue of its greater size.

-This catchment asset area is well serviced by community driven NRM organisations which reflects well on the capacity of the local community to contribute to effective NRM outcomes.
+This catchment asset area is particularly well serviced by community driven NRM organisations which reflects well on the capacity of the local community to contribute to effective NRM outcomes.
 There are two active Landcare groups (Millewa-Carwarp; and Yelta) whose areas of influence lie partially or wholly within the asset area.